top of page

 Planning Is Cheaper Than Fixing

-We tell homeowners this all the time: It’s always cheaper to plan than to fix.
+It’s always cheaper to plan than to fix.
+Time spent upfront:

 How Project Management Changes the Change Order Conversation